-Sustainable fabrics are fabrics that are made from natural, recycled, or eco-friendly materials that don’t harm the environment.
+Sustainable fabrics, like ethical wool, are fabrics that are made from natural, recycled, or eco-friendly materials that don’t harm the environment.
 What makes them eco-friendly is their contribution to reducing the negative impact of the textile industry on the environment by not polluting nor damaging it during their production, use, or disposal.

 Why should you purchase sustainable clothing material?